 Seven generations ago, entrepreneur Henry Hudson Barton began turning garnet from New York state’s famed Adirondack mountains into sandpaper abrasive for the building of post-Civil War America.
-Barton Mines has been a company steered by the traditions and values established by Henry Barton over a hundred years ago — values like continuous improvement, product quality, worker safety, and family.
-Today, his descendants carry on those traditions, as much in effect today as when they began with the founding of BARTON Mines in 1878.
+The BARTON Group (“BARTON”) has been a company steered by the traditions and values established by Henry Barton over a hundred years ago — values like continuous improvement, product quality, worker safety, and family.
+Today, his descendants carry on those traditions, as much in effect today as when they began with the founding of BARTON in 1878.

 Henry Barton located his original mine near the summit of Gore Mountain in the Adirondack Park of northern New York state.
 Mining operations were initially limited to the warmer months; however, ore was transported year-round, with much of the hauling done by sleigh during the snowy Adirondack winters.
 In the early years, the raw garnet was transported by train from North Creek, New York, to Philadelphia for crushing and processing.
 In the early 20th century, BARTON garnet was used primarily as sandpaper abrasive for woodworking.
 Over 140 years later, BARTON still provides high-quality Adirondack garnet to select sandpaper manufacturers for the discerning woodworking craftsman.

 BARTON made major investments in the mining operations in the early 20th century and began year-round operations in the late 1920s.
 While the business was still dominated by the supply of sandpaper products during this time, BARTON established relationships with glass manufacturers such as Corning, which launched a new market for the company — the grinding of glass with very fine garnet powders.
 The glass grinding business grew during World War I and World War II as demand for eyeglass lenses, gun sights and other optics increased.